gruntwork-io/health-checker/README.md

 | `name`         | (Required) Name of the health check
 | `host`         | (Required) IP or hostname to check
 | `port`         | (Required) `port` to check on `host`
+| `timeout`      | Timeout for health check in seconds - if not specified defaults to 5
 | `status_codes` | An array of status codes which should PASS health check
 | `body_regex`   | **Will not be checked if `status_codes` specified** - A string to search for in the body of the response, if found will pass health check